 Strengths

-- Strong website personalization
+- Strong website personalization combining inbound browsing with outbound messaging

-- Good for ecommerce catalogs
+- Good for ecommerce catalogs with many SKUs

-- Combines inbound and outbound engagement
+- Combines on-site and off-site engagement in one system

 Limitations